 The size of a 2D barcode can vary greatly depending on the size of the packaging and other scanning requirements.
 They can be small enough to fit on a tiny component or large enough to be scanned from a distance on a shipping container.

-To make a 2D barcode, you first need to register with GS1 India to obtain GS1 barcode numbers (GTINs/EAN) for your products.
+To get a 2D barcode, you first need to register with GS1 India to obtain GS1 barcode numbers (GTINs/EAN) for your products.
 The process involves selecting the required number of barcodes, filling out the registration form, uploading necessary documents such as your company’s PAN card, GST/VAT registration certificate, and proof of sales turnover, and then paying the applicable fees.
 After the registration, you can manage and allocate your barcode numbers using the DataKart service.

 Yes, a 2D scanner is designed to read QR codes along with other types of 2D barcodes.
 These scanners use imaging technology to capture the barcode and decode the information contained within, regardless of the barcode’s orientation.